YongoDavid/Demo-2024-Feb/README.md

 5-feb
-active  at 5am on my for my 8hour daily dose. refreshed on how to create servers with node and express and , i have been using node but extress seems much more better and easier ,even the syntax also my nodemon finally running as it should , i was using the wrong syntax anyways , and now i know the right way to do it
+active  at 5am on my for my 8hour daily dose. refreshed on how to create servers with node and express and , i have been using node but extress seems much more better and easier ,even the syntax also my nodemon finally running as it should , i was using the wrong syntax anyways , and now i know the right way to do it , which again makes restarting servers easier